HimesGroup/BMIN503/README.md

 * 20% participation in class and lab sessions

 ### Format
-The course will be held virtually.
+The course will consist of asynchronous lectures and a weekly synchronous meeting Thurs 10:15am-12:15am that will be held in-person, as well as be accessible via remote log-in.
 Asynchronous lectures and practicum materials to work through computational exercises will be available weekly.
 Six assignments will be due throughout the semester.
 A final project requiring a substantial amount of work and creativity will be due at the end of the semester.
 This project is in lieu of a final exam.
 Students will be encouraged to work independently and seek help as needed.
-Synchronous meetings will occur most Tuesdays and Thursdays 1:30-2:30pm to discuss material covered in recorded lectures and answer student questions.
+During synchronous meetings, we will discuss material covered in recorded lectures, go through practicums and answer student questions.
 Check Canvas frequently to find out the latest announcements.

 ### Assignments
-Due dates for the assignments: 9/10/20, 9/24/20, 10/8/20, 10/22/20, 11/5/20, 11/19/20.
+Due dates for the assignments: 9/9/21, 9/23/21, 10/7/21, 10/21/21, 11/4/21, 11/18/21.

 ### Biomedical Data Science Project
 The final project will answer a question selected by each student using biomedical data and some of the tools presented during the course.
 After students choose the topic to address on their own, each will identify three faculty/staff scientists/postdocs from different departments/fields to get feedback and help define a specific novel and interdisciplinary question.
 Although use of publicly available data for the project is encouraged, students may use an appropriate private data source.
-Students will work on these projects throughout the semester with final project reports due on 12/11/20.
+Students will work on these projects throughout the semester with final project reports due on 12/10/21.
 Grading will be based on three project components:

 1. An html document derived from R markdown that describes the question, source of data, analysis, and results
 2. A GitHub repository that contains an organized project